areon546/template-compiler/README.md

   - given two directories with the same internal directory structure, eg: content -> bunnies templates -> bunnies
-    - the program will thereforth read the template directory, and look for special templates:
+    - the program will therefore read the template directory, and look for special templates:
     - types of special templates:
       - index.html
       -